-Reactive arthritis, also known as Reiter’s syndrome, is a painful form of inflammation that can cause swelling, heat, and redness in the feet, ankles, knees, and back.
+Reactive arthritis is a form of inflammation that can cause swelling, pain, and discoloration in the feet, ankles, knees, and back.

-It is considered a form of spondyloarthritis, which is a general term for inflammatory diseases that attack the places where ligaments and tendons connect muscles to the bones and joints.
+The medical community considers reactive arthritis a form of spondyloarthritis.
+This is a general term for inflammatory diseases that attack the areas where ligaments and tendons connect muscles to bones and joints.

-- The condition is called “reactive” because it develops in response to a bacterial infection somewhere else in the body.
+Doctors describe the condition occurs as reactive because it develops in response to infections in other parts of the body.

 - sore and swollen toes, fingers, knees, ankles, and other joints

-- pain in the lower back and buttocks, reported by roughly 50 percent of people
+- pain in the lower back and sacroiliac joints

 - blurry vision

-- rashes or crusty sores on the hands, feet, and penis, experienced by
+- rashes or crusty sores on the hands, feet, and penis

 - frequent, painful urination

-Reactive arthritis is found most frequently among people 20-40 years old, and males are
+Reactive arthritis is most prevalent among males aged

-Eating contaminated food, or food that was poorly handled, can also trigger diseases of the digestive tract that result in reactive arthritis.
-The bacteria responsible are usually:
+Eating contaminated or poorly handled food can also trigger inflammatory diseases of the digestive tract that result in reactive arthritis.
+The bacteria responsible include:

-Men and women get reactive arthritis through digestive tract illnesses at about the same rate.
+Males and females get reactive arthritis through digestive tract illnesses at about the same rate.

-- taking a medical history, including past and current symptoms, especially symptoms like diarrhea or discharge from the genitals
+- taking a medical history, including past and current symptoms

-- examining inflamed areas, plus the pelvic area, genitals, eyes, and skin
+- examining any inflamed areas, plus the pelvic area, genitals, eyes, and skin

-- inspecting joints for swelling, inflammation, and range of motion
+- inspecting the joints for swelling, inflammation, and range of motion

-- doing blood tests for the HLA B27 gene, rheumatoid factor, antinuclear antibody, red blood cell sedimentation rate
+- testing a sample of the blood for rheumatoid factor, antinuclear antibody, and red blood cell sedimentation rate

 - testing for chlamydia

-- testing samples of throat, urethra, and cervix tissue for bacteria
+- analyzing tissue samples from the throat, urethra, and cervix for bacteria

-- studying the synovial fluid found in joints, such as the knee
+- studying the synovial fluid present in the joints

 - taking X-rays of the spine, pelvis, and joints

-Because reactive arthritis is difficult to diagnose, less severe cases might not be discovered and reported.
+As reactive arthritis can be difficult to identify, less severe cases might go undiagnosed.